 Navigating Foreign Tax Credit Passive Buckets, Look-Through Recharacterizations, and More

-A live 110-minute CPE webinar with interactive Q&A
+Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisers with a deep exploration of the reporting of income from and ownership of a foreign personal holding company.
+This course will provide tax advisers with a deep exploration of the reporting of income from and ownership of a foreign personal holding company.
 The panel will identify the tests for determining whether an investment qualifies as a FPHC, outline what qualifies as foreign personal holding company income (FPHCI), discuss attribution and constructive ownership rules, and offer useful tools for minimizing and reporting FPHCI.

 - Identifying FPHCI through ownership and income tests